open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-and-markdown.md

 Forking is essentially creating a copy of a repository on your own GitHub account, to avoid editing and, possibly, messing up with the main repository.

-Now, go to OLE's [MDwiki repository](https://github.com/open-learning-exchange/open-learning-exchange.github.io) and click on the "Fork" button as shown in the screenshot below to fork the repository to your own GitHub account.
+Now, go to [OLE's github.io repository](https://github.com/open-learning-exchange/open-learning-exchange.github.io) and click on the "Fork" button as shown in the screenshot below to fork the repository to your own GitHub account.

 ![Forking on GitHub](images/vi-github-forking.png)